Official Documentation Path for New Churches

 2 | Establish an Address

 If you do not have a permanent church facility, consider getting a P.O.
 Box instead of using your personal home address.
 In most areas, a P.O.
-Box is less than $25 per year.
+Box is a small fee.
 A church name is all that is needed for obtaining a P.O.
 Box.
 Some local mail shops are now offering P.O.
 Boxes with an actual address rather than a P.O.
 Box address.

 3 | Get an EIN# (Tax ID)